If you wish to contact anyone from the team please email: wales@gwct.org.uk

 Logan Crimp

-Agriculture and Conservation Officer
+Agriculture and Conservation Officer, GWCT Wales

 I’ve grown up on a shooting estate on Anglesey as the son of a Gamekeeper.
 This gave me a strong background in game management and wildlife habitat restoration/improvement.
 While living on the estate I have also worked on other environmental projects such as tree planting, invasive species management and hedge planting/laying.